SummaryRead the full fact sheet

 Some of the more common signs of irritable bowel syndrome include:

 None of these symptoms are exclusive to IBS.
-It is unusual for IBS to produce these symptoms, for the first time, after the age of 40.
+It is uncommon for IBS to produce these symptoms, for the first time, after the age of 40.

 Main IBS categories